KevinT/kevintrethewey.com/index.md

 # Welcome

-I'm always interested in new opportunities to learn or interesting collaboration opportunities.
+I'm always interested in new opportunities to learn or interesting collaborations.

 This is where I keep track of some of the [things I'm working on][projects], make occasional [blog] posts, and keep a list of [hypotheses] I think are worth considering.